mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 - Alt text:
   1. Crew grading a new driveway subbase in Passaic County NJ.
-  2. Asphalt paver placing the first lift for a Bergen County NJ home.
+  2. Asphalt paving machine placing the first lift for a Bergen County NJ home.
   3. Decorative Belgium-block apron installation in Morris County NJ.

 - Internal links: